Renewing or extending your Tier 4 leave in the UK.

 Yes, you can use a bank account in your parent's or guardian's name (or names).
 If you wish to do this, you must also include evidence of their relationship to you.
 (If you are a student who qualifies for differentiation you should obtain this evidence, but you do not need to include it with your initial application.)
 If you'd like to use your parent's funds then you'll need to also provide:

-- your original birth certificate, or a notarised copy, showing the name of your parent(s) whose bank account you are using for your immigration application;
+- Your original birth certificate, or a notarised copy, showing the name of the parent(s) whose bank account you are using for your immigration application

-- if you are adopted, the original certificate of adoption, or a notarised copy, showing your name and the name of your parent(s) whose bank account you are using for your immigration application;
+- If you are adopted, the original certificate of adoption, or a notarised copy, showing your name and the name of the parent(s) whose bank account you are using for your immigration application

-- if you have a legal guardian, an original court document, or notarised copy, which shows the name of your guardian(s) whose bank account you are using for your immigration application.
+- If you have a legal guardian, an original court document, or notarised copy, which shows the name of the guardian(s) whose bank account you are using for your immigration application.

 You must also provide an original signed letter from your parent(s) or legal guardian(s), confirming the relationship between you, and confirming that they consent to the funds being available to you for study in the UK.

 The UK Council for International Student Affairs (UKCISA) provides further details about evidence that could be submitted but is not currently listed on the Tier 4 Policy Guidance.
 Please refer to the UKCISA website for more information.

 How do I show I have an official financial sponsor?

 An official financial sponsor is defined in the Tier 4 policy guidance as: